Starky's: Reception

-In 2014, GoLocalPDX contributor Byron Beck included Starky's in his list of the "Top 12 Gay Clubs in Portland", writing: "Starky's is for those who remember that brunch is best served on Sunday with a Bloody Mary.
+In 2014, GoLocalPDX contributor Byron Beck included Starky's in his list of Portland's top twelve gay clubs, writing: "Starky's is for those who remember that brunch is best served on Sunday with a Bloody Mary.
 This true original is more restaurant than bar but that doesn't stop people from coming here for some of the stiffest drinks in town."
 In 2015, Willamette Week contributors included Starky's in their list of favorite Portland gay bars.